abi-am/omicss-25/PCA&Clustering/1.PCA/README.md

 You’ll find the links and descriptions here:

 ### 3. Try It Yourself: Hands-on Notebook
-# PCA you can go ahead and Module – Omics 25 Summer School
-Welcome to the PCA (P This notebook contains step-by-step practical examples where you'll:
+Next, download the Python notebook included in this folder.
+This notebook contains step-by-step practical examples where you'll: